-International Journal of Scientific and Technological Research, cilt.5, ss.1-12, 2019 (Diğer Kurumların Hakemli Dergileri)
+International Journal of Scientific and Technological Research, cilt.5, sa.9, ss.1-12, 2019 (Diğer Kurumların Hakemli Dergileri)

 Meric (Maritsa, Evros) River is not only a transboundary river but also a border river among Turkey, Bulgaria and Greece.
 65% of its catchment area is within the borders of Bulgaria.
 A portion of the lower part of Meric River constitutes the Turkey-Greece border, and the other portion of it flows in Turkey.
 The effects of global climate change are observed in the Meric River Basin.
 The changes on precipitation and temperature over the upper part of Meric River Basin situated in Bulgaria cause major problems in the lower part of the river basin in Turkey.
 Climate changes that have occurred in Bulgaria and projections on climate change over region, the Maritsa River water management approaches.
 Turkey has constructed a bay pass channel to protect Edirne city and surrounding agricultural lands from transboundary floods.
 This by pass channel is 7,8 km long 50 m width and 4 m depth has been almost completed.
 This channel capacity is about 1000 m3/s.
 This channel together with the original river bed will transmit flood discharge to Meric River bed about 7,5 km downstream of the Edirne City.
 Although it is completed recently, Lower Part of the Meric Basin is still under the flood risk and flood problems such as deterioration of water quality, ecosystem problems and socio-economic problems of the local population.
 Prevention and/or mitigation of these problems depend on the effective implementation of integrated transboundary watershed management strategies in the joint coordination among Turkey, Bulgaria and Greece.
 In this study we aim to investigate flood risk on the Lower Part of the Maritsa River Basin and necessary measures need to be taken in both side of the river.
 In this context, we also focused on hydrographic effect of Edirne By pass Channel, as well as run off from inter basin (Byala River-Greece) to the Lower Part of the Meric River and raising awareness on the importance of a basin wide flood management project.
 Altough Turkey implemented a by-pass channel to protect the Edirne city from transboundary floods of Meric River, additional measures such as basin wide flood management project , need to be taken to protect both side of the river bed in the lower part of the basin.